 Rights Respecting School Award

-The Rights Respecting School Award
+Unicef UK Rights Respecting School Award

-By becoming more familiar with the articles of the Convention, they develop a moral framework, based on equality and respect for all.
-Through role play, debates and conflict, the rights and principles of the Convention are used to consider moral situations and rights-respecting solutions. pupils and adults work together to take part in campaigns and a develop awareness of social justice to bring about change.
+By becoming more familiar with the Articles of the Convention, pupils develop a moral framework based on equality and respect for all.
+Through role play, debates and conflict resolution, the rights and principles of the Convention are used to consider moral situations and rights-respecting solutions.
+Led by our RRS Ambassadors and steering group, pupils and adults work together to take part in campaigns and activities that develop awareness of social justice to bring about change.